 It’s a small win.
 But who cares?!
 What matters is how this has changed my perspective about planting, loving and giving.
 And surviving, too!

 I thought at first it is the sense of triumph in being able to feel the love back after all the efforts I have exerted.
 I thought I was giving love to get the love I think I deserve.
 A two way street for me as I am done with giving out myself and losing it in return.
 I thought we can’t go one way, Otherwise, we go in circle, exhausting ourselves trying to find our way out.

 But what I realized is overcoming my shortcomings and weaknesses is the one that truly gives my life meaning and the sense of victory in winning the countless battles thrown at me is the one that kept me going.
 I realize I was planting love to grow not only love but perseverance and strength and self worth.
 I am planting, loving and giving not because I am expecting something in return.
 But because that’s the beauty in living; you get to live your purpose to the fullest.

 Loving they say is scary.
-May it be with things we want to keep forever or people we can’t let go.
-We fear that in every givings, we don’t receive the equal amount of effort and time.
-But love like planting no matter how challenging things may get, makes us grow.
-It gives us the hope that in every seed of affection we plant, we grow a better person.
+May it be for the things we want to keep forever or people we can’t let go.
+We fear that in every givings, we don’t receive the same amount of effort and time and everything will be just for nothing.
+We get used to the thinking that it is from the amount of love we receive that validates our emotions, our existence.
+But love like planting no matter how challenging and confusing things may get, inevitably makes us grow.
+It gives us this impalpable strength to hope that in every seed of affection we plant, we grow a better person.
 We grow fulfilling our whys.
 Our purpose.
-Our being,
+Our being.

 “Love indeed is like a monster(a) that we sometimes fear, and yet so delicious(a) to resist.” – PlantMomma Maldita